baldurbjarnason/raggedy-dev-setup/README.md

 the local binary.

 This setup doesn't interfere with your shell's `$PATH` in any way.

+The version is pinned to `v1.36.4`.
+This can be changed by editing the `DENO_VERSION` variable and the `DENO_SHA` checksum variable towards the top of the `tasks/setup` script.

 The `deno.jsonc` configuration file is set up so that deno knows that `js` files in this project are primarily for the browser.
 It is also documented with